PMO? What the heck is that? It sounds like everything and nothing all at once. And that’s exactly what it will be, unless we fix our identity crisis.

 Project resources may be impacted

 Who allocates budget to an admin?
 It’s not a revenue-generator, it’s an overhead.
-If there’s no understanding about how PMO can support business transformation,
+If there’s no understanding about how PMO can support business transformation, then project resources may be impacted.

 Slow progress and incomplete work leading to project failure